AlbinLindskog/Backend_task/README.rst

 Your task is to build a reliable, fault-tolerant integration towards Bindit, a digital, financial service that takes your money.

-Your task is to implement the function ´create_account_and_task´ that creates an account and transfer to Bindit, stores the information in the db through the models ´Account´ and ´Transfer´, and most importantly; gracefully handles any errors and problems that could occur.
+Your task is to implement the function ´create_account_and_transfer´ that creates an account and transfer to Bindit, stores the information in the db through the models ´Account´ and ´Transfer´, and most importantly; gracefully handles any errors and problems that could occur.